nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

-The date time that the DiagnosticReport was issued by the laboratory or other report provider.
+The date and time that the DiagnosticReport was issued by the laboratory or other report provider.

 ### performer ###